anaismeusy/currencypackage/README.md

 )
 ```

-This returns a tibble containing: - the reference currency, - the target
+This returns a tibble containing:
+- the reference currency,
+- the target currency,
-currency, - the currency name, - the converted amount.
+- the currency name,
+- the converted amount.

 ### Role in the group project

-This package corresponds to *Role 2 - Package development & Website*.
+This package corresponds to **Role 2 - Package development & Website**.

-It is designed to be used by *Role 3 (dashboard/web app development)*,
+It is designed to be used by **Role 3 (dashboard/web app development)**,
+which :
-which : - provides the dataset path, - calls the conversion functions, -
+- provides the dataset path,
+- calls the conversion functions,
-displays the result in the user interface.
+- displays the result in the user interface.

-The package does *not* contain the dataset itself and doses not assume
+The package does **not** contain the dataset itself and doses not assume
 any fixed file path.